-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 Officers had responded to a 911 call from Cup Foods complaining of a customer who had passed a counterfeit $20 bill.
 Kueng and Lane were the first officers on the scene, and the video shows that a store clerk pointed them to where Floyd and two others sat in a parked car nearby.

-Lane’s body camera shows he approached the car and tapped on the window of a blue SUV that Floyd was driving.
-Floyd initially didn’t respond but then looked over his shoulder and seemed scared to see Lane, who by then had pulled his gun.
+Lane pulled his weapon on Floyd within 15 seconds of first approaching the blue SUV where Floyd sat in the driver’s seat.
+His body camera shows he twice tapped on the vehicle’s window with a flashlight.
+Floyd initially didn’t respond, but the second time, he looked over his shoulder and seemed startled to see Lane.

-Floyd tried to get out of the car.
-Lane, his gun drawn, shouted at him to show his hands at least five times.
-At one point, Floyd appeared to begin sobbing, tapping his head on a steering wheel and holding up his hands.
+As Floyd started to open his door, Lane ordered him to stay in the car and drew his weapon.
+“Put your f---ing hands up right now!” he ordered, while aiming at him.

+Floyd raised his hands and started to cry.
+He told Lane he had been shot by police before.
+Floyd then followed Lane’s order to place his hands on the wheel and leaned his forehead there, too, as he sobbed.
+Lane placed his gun back in the holster seconds later and ordered Floyd to step out of the car.
+The footage shows he did not explain why he was asking Floyd to step from the car or what he was investigating.

 “I’m sorry, I’m sorry,” Floyd responded, according to a transcript of Lane’s body camera.
-“I didn’t do nothing. … What did I do though?
+“I didn’t do nothing. . . .
+What did I do, though?
 What did we do, Mr. Officer?”

 As Lane asked him to step out of the car, Floyd apologized several times and repeatedly asked the officer not to shoot him.